lewisjluck/CPApp/README.md

 1. Enter your client name into the appropriate box and it will auto-fill the contract with this client's details.
 This is courtesy of the Coreplus API as found at [Coreplus Developers](https://developers.coreplus.com.au/).

 2. Enter your product by searching through either reference number or key words in its form description.
 Upon click of the suggestion, reference and description will be auto-filled, and if any lots are available, it will prompt you for selection.
-> **NOTE: Upon printing a contract, any new lots for products will be added.
+> Upon printing a contract, any new lots for products will be added.
 The next time any of these products are entered, the lot and date that it was added will be displayed.
-This is designed to help with unpackaged parts where lots are not readily available.**
+This is designed to help with unpackaged parts where lots are not readily available.

 3. Customise additional options.
 This includes if a report, consultation and/or delivery is required, along with other codes.